Thermal conductivity reduction in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C high entropy carbide from extrinsic lattice defects: Results and Discussion

-Given the consistency of the loop scattering prefactors between irradiations at different temperatures and the lack of defect-reduced thermal conductivity in the specimen exposed at 500$^\circ$C, which is expected to contain few residual point defects, the data presented here suggest that dislocation loops are scattering phonons in a distinct manner compared to materials which lack chemical complexity.
-Analytical dislocation loop scattering models, after Klemens, propose that the long-range strain field associated with dislocations is responsible for the majority of phonon scattering~\cite{Klemens1955,Klemens1958}.
-Here, in a maximally-chemically disordered carbide ceramic, those dislocation stain fields appear to be suppressed and therefore contribute little to phonon scattering.
-This long-range suppression could occur as a result of the inherit strain associated with the disordered cation sublattice, although further experimental and computational work is required to investigate these effects directly.
-Even through the reduction in $\kappa_p$ is overestimated here due to assumption of constant $\kappa_e$ across exposure conditions, electrons scatter little from extended loops, leaving the conclusion that residual nanoscale structural defects are the primary contributors to conductivity reduction unchanged.
-Altogether, that lattice thermal conductivity is reduced by $\sim$20\% at 25$^\circ$C, in a microstructure expected to contain a high density of both nanoscale and extended defects, supports that heat carrier scattering from extrinsic nanoscale defects (point defects and small clusters below TEM resolution) can be used as a tool with which thermal conductivity may be engineered in these systems.
+Even though the reduction in $\kappa_p$ is likely overestimated here due to assumption of constant $\kappa_e$ across exposure conditions, electrons scatter little from extended loops.
+Therefore, the conclusion that residual nanoscale structural defects are the primary contributors to conductivity reduction remains unchanged.
+Altogether, that lattice thermal conductivity is reduced by $\sim$20\% at 25$^\circ$C, in a microstructure expected to contain a high density of both nanoscale and extended defects, supports the conjecture that heat carrier scattering from extrinsic nanoscale defects (point defects and small clusters below TEM resolution) can be used as a tool with which thermal conductivity may be engineered in these systems.
+Although ion beam irradiation was used to generate extrinsic structural defects in this work, other post-synthesis processing treatments could similarly be used for such defect injection and thermal engineering in the future.